2026-03-29

 1. Export: Cost Management data to Azure Blob Storage on a recurring schedule.

-3. Transformations: Tag-based grouping, showback or chargeback logic, shared-cost allocation, and handling for duplicate or late-arriving records during the billing cycle.
+3. Modeling and allocation: Apply tag-based grouping, showback or chargeback logic, shared-cost allocation, and handling for duplicate or late-arriving records.

 4. Queries: Unit cost by business metric, resource-scoped spend trends, and anomaly triage.